mollerse/frp-sbs/blogpost.md

 ```

 This function both sets the approperiate icon-class and returns the validity
 of the value.
-Not optimal, but lets roll with it.
+Not optimal, but let's roll with it.
 Next we use this function in
 conjuction with the form to visualize the validity of the form.
 The validation
 rules are as follows: